bdeployteam/bdeploy/doc/retypeuser/experts/proxy.md

 ## How to obtain required IDs

 There are two ways to obtain required IDs.
-You can use a pure manual approach and for instance deduce ID's from URLs and the Web UI itself.
+You can use a purely manual approach and for example deduce ID's from URLs and the Web UI itself.
 Or you can use the public API to query **BDeploy** for available objects.

 ```
 http://my-server/#/instances/dashboard/MyGroup/xxxx-111-xxxx